University of Mary: First buildings

-In the early 1950s, the sisters requested that celebrated Bauhaus architect Marcel Breuer design a new priory building.
-At the time, Breuer was finishing the new abbey and several university buildings at Saint John's Abbey, Collegeville in Minnesota.
-In 1955, Breuer accepted the commission only after visiting the site, meeting with the sisters, and being "overwhelmed by the power and presence of the landscape setting and the mission."
+In the early 1950s, the sisters requested that Bauhaus architect Marcel Breuer design a new priory building.
+At the time, Breuer was finishing the new abbey and several university buildings at Saint John's Abbey in Collegeville, Minnesota.
+In 1955, he accepted the commission only after visiting the site, meeting the sisters, and being "overwhelmed by the power and presence of the landscape setting and the mission."
 Breuer's designs used native granite prairie stone, complex concrete shapes, and a juxtaposition of light and shadow.
 The first buildings were a convent, dining hall, and classrooms.
 The school was officially founded as a women's college in 1959 as Mary College.
 Our Lady of the Annunciation Chapel was consecrated in 1963 in the second phase of construction.
 As the school grew, it endeavored to preserve the spirit of Breuer's modernist prairie architecture while implementing new programs and new buildings by lesser-known architects.

 Coeducation and university status

 Mary College rapidly expanded and became fully co-educational in the 1960s.
-It achieved university status — becoming the University of Mary — in 1986.
-The University of Mary is the only private, Catholic university in North Dakota.
+It achieved university status—becoming the University of Mary—in 1986.
+The University of Mary is North Dakota's only private Catholic university.
 It has been accredited by the Higher Learning Commission since 1969.
 Since its incorporation in 1959, the university's enrollment has grown from 69 to more than 3,800.
-Its undergraduate programs have grown from nursing and education to 65+ degrees, ranging from accounting to Catholic studies.
+Its undergraduate programs have grown from nursing and education to over 65 degrees, ranging from accounting to Catholic studies.

 In 1986, the university began offering master's degrees in nursing, management, and education.
 It has added master's programs in business administration, counseling, occupational therapy, physical therapy, public administration, project management, clinical exercise physiology, kinesiology, speech-language pathology, music, Catholic studies, and bioethics.
-Doctorates are currently offered in education, nursing, business, physical therapy, and occupational therapy.
+Doctorates are offered in education, nursing, business, physical therapy, and occupational therapy.